 Offers and Deadlines

-To ensure Bryant University students are given adequate time to make an informed decision regarding an internship or post-graduate employment offer, we ask that employers adhere to the following policy:
+To ensure Bryant University students are given adequate time to make an informed decision regarding an internship or post-graduate employment offer, we request employers honor the following deadlines.
+These deadlines allow students the ability to make that first important acceptance decision in launching their careers.

 Serving alcohol should not be part of the recruitment process.
 This includes campus events, such as information sessions and presentations, as well as on-site company events that are part of the recruitment process.